Audiokinetic-Automotive/afb-audiohighlevel/conf.d/project/README.md

 #### hal_list

- Define a list of HAL used with AHL.
-This is a list of HAL Binding API Name and it used by AHL to associate Endpoint with a corresponding HAL.
+ Define a list of HAL to be used with AHL.
+This is a list of HAL binding API names and it used by AHL to associate audio endpoints with a corresponding HAL.

 #### audio_roles

-Define a specific set of Policy to be applied to a list of Endpoints.
+Defines an application role specific (e.g. entertainment, navigation, etc.) list of prioritized endpoints, priorities and behaviors (e.g. interrupt) to be applied by the audio policy.

-Each audio roles has the following parameters:
+Each audio role has the following parameters:

 - **name**

-   Define the name of the audio role.
-The audio role name are define in ahl-policy/ahl-interface.h and use by the sample policy implementation.
+   Defines the name of the audio role.
+Some standard audio role names are provided in ahl-policy/ahl-interface.h and used in the sample policy implementation.

-   Currently the following audio role name are available:
+   In the sample configuration file (and accompanying policy implementation), the following audio role name are used:

    - **Warning**          : Safety-relevant or critical alerts/alarms
    - **Guidance**         : Important user information where user action is expected (e.g. navigation instruction)